-When you complete your online application to one of the Mount’s grad programs, you are asked to submit several supporting documents; you can find forms and descriptions of these documents in the Graduate Supplementary Package.
+When you complete your online application to one of the Mount’s grad programs, you are asked to submit several supporting documents; you can find forms and descriptions of these documents in the Graduate Supplementary Information Package.
 These documents are important in helping us to understand your experience, your interests and your potential as a future Mount grad student.

 Statement of Intent